JWT Authentication Tutorial

 Ajax authentication

-In the context of Ajax authentication, we typically mean a scenario where the user provides credentials via a JSON payload, which is transmitted as part of an XMLHttpRequest.
+In the context of AJAX authentication, the user provides credentials in a JSON payload, sent as part of an XMLHttpRequest.

-In the first part of this tutorial, Ajax authentication is implemented following standard patterns outlined in the Spring Security framework.
-The subsequent list outlines the components to be implemented:
+In this first part of the tutorial, AJAX authentication is implemented using the standard patterns provided by the Spring Security framework.
+The following components need to be implemented:

 - AjaxLoginProcessingFilter